hql287/Manta/README.md

 This is still in beta and it's far from perfect so feedbacks, issues or PRs are greatly appreciated! :)

-### Support

-Future versions might include support for Windows/Linux if there's enough people request it.
-If you want to test it out on Windows/Linux you can following these steps:

-* Clone the project
-* Run `yarn install` to install dependencies.
-* Run `yarn release:win` if you want to build for Windows
-* Run `yarn release:linux` if you want to build for Linux

-In the project's root directory, open the `dist` folder and you should see the installer.

 Note that on Linux you will need additional dependencies to provide the `icns2png` and `gm` commands.
 Ubuntu/Debian users can run: `sudo apt install -y icnsutils graphicsmagick`.

 ### FAQ